SyedDanishAhmed/Physiotherapy-Exercise-Recognition/README.md

 The optimum threshold was found to be 100, thus for each axes x, y and z we will retain the first 100 features out of 400 and after appending the x, y and z coefficients in the same row, we get 100 * 3 = 300 features.
 So the dimensionality has now reduced from 1200 to 300.

 ### Feature Importance – Why didn’t we use SVM Coefficients
 Though SVM model with ‘linear’ kernel gives out coefficients which can be used for determining feature importance, but we could not use them here because of the reason stated below,
 •	SVM is originally a binary class classifier and uses one-versus-rest approach for multiclass classification.
 Hence the model coefficients it gives are for each class.
 So for 1200 features, there are 1200 * 7 = 8,400 coefficients
 •	Thus, inferring the optimal number of coefficients using the SVM model coefficients is quite tedious

 ## Model Selection
 The factors given below were considered for selecting the algorithms for this problem,
 •	Based on the exploratory data analysis, we can infer that the data is not expected to form distinct clusters, hence, we will use a supervised learning algorithm because we also have the output labels available to us
 •	Since the classes are not linearly separable, we would need a classifier that can have non-linear decision boundaries
 •	The prediction time should preferably be low to enable faster prediction.
 We would thus prefer parametric models which compute the model parameters during training and then use those pre-computed parameters during prediction.
 Non-parametric model like kNN will have a higher prediction time
 •	Since we need a scoring mechanism for assessing the quality of exercises, we would need an algorithm that gives probability scores as output to enable self-monitoring

-Based on the criteria listed in the previous slide, as well as a research on the existing methods for Human Activity Recognition, the given algorithms were selected.
+Based on the criteria listed in the previous slide, as well as a research on the existing methods for Human Activity Recognition, the given algorithms were selected

 ### Support Vector Machines
 Activity data has a special property – focusing on the key poses, which can capture the essence of an action class, even if there is variance in execution styles of the same.
 SVM uses this property to learn to classify activities or exercises, in a discriminative feature space.
 SVM performs classification using linear decision hyperplanes in the feature space.
 During training, the hyperplanes are calculated to separate the training data with different labels.
 If the training data are not linearly separable, a kernel function is used to transform the data into a new space.
 The data have to linearly separable in the new vector space.
 SVMs scale well for very large training sets and perform well with accurate results cost effectively.

 •	The main purpose of using SVM is to set up a benchmark that can be used to compare other models
 •	SVM allows for faster iterations and thus makes it easier to tune the windowing and DCT hyperparameters
 •	We can use SVM’s Radial Basis Function (RBF) kernel to get non-linear decision boundaries

 ### 1D CNN
 Research has shown that using CNNs for time series classification has several important advantages over other methods.
 They are highly noise-resistant models, and they are able to extract very informative, deep features, which are independent from time.
 The convolution kernels always have the same width as the time series, while their length can be varied.
 This way, the kernel moves in one direction from the beginning of a time series towards its end, performing convolution.
 It does not move to the left or to the right as it does when the usual 2-D convolution is applied to images.

 Moreover, There are multiple advantages of using an adaptive and compact 1D CNN instead of a conventional (2D) counterparts
 •	1D CNNs can be efficiently trained with a limited dataset of 1D signals while the 2D deep CNNs, besides requiring 1D to 2D data transformation, usually need datasets with massive size
 •	Due to the simple and compact configuration of 1D CNNs that perform only linear 1D convolutions (scalar multiplications and additions), a real-time implementation is feasible

 The convolution is performed as a sliding window, where the feature convolves over a local region of the data and produces an output, which then becomes the input of the next layer.
 Once the feature maps are computed, a nonlinear activation function is applied, such as softmax.